 Ghosts and other spirits seem able to move between the Pale and the natural world, and it is said that the Mists occasionally lead people to the Pale.

-The domain of Necropolis seems to be the Pale overlapping with the true world, although with much more dramatic effects than normal.
+In the domain of Necropolis the Pale is overlapping with the true world, although with much more dramatic effects than normal.

 SHADOW RIFT